How to Clone Hard Drive Using Command Prompt [Windows OS]

 /c: force xcopy to continue even if it encounters an error.

-/y: stop the xcopy command from prompting you about overwriting files from sources that already exist in the destination location.
+/y: To stop the xcopy command from prompting you about overwriting files from sources that already exist in the destination location, you can use the `/y` option.
+This tells xcopy to assume a yes on overwrite prompts, so it will simply overwrite any existing files without asking.

 Please pay attention to:

-When you clone hard drive using Command Prompt but don't get the expected result, it's time to use a GUI hard drive cloning tool.
-Here I recommend Qiling Disk Master Professional.
-It's a reputable and versatile disk manager designed for Windows 11/10/8/7/XP/Vista.
-It can complete hard drive cloning better than Command Prompt for the following reasons:
+If you're not getting the expected result from cloning a hard drive using the Command Prompt, it's time to switch to a GUI hard drive cloning tool like Qiling Disk Master Professional.
+This reputable and versatile disk manager is designed for Windows 11/10/8/7/XP/Vista and can complete hard drive cloning more effectively, offering a better alternative to the Command Prompt.

-◉ It allows you to migrate only OS to SSD, which is not available in Disk Management or Command Prompt.
+◉ It allows you to migrate only the OS to an SSD, which is not available in Disk Management or Command Prompt.

-◉ It has multiple cloning methods, so you can choose one based on your needs.
+◉ The tool has multiple cloning methods, allowing you to choose the one that best suits your needs.

 Step 1.
 Install and launch Qiling Disk Master, click "Tools" tab page, and select "Clone Disk".